Ulf Schmitz

 Computational Biomedicine Lab

-In the Computational Biomedicine Lab at James Cook University and the Centenary Institute (University of Sydney) computational biologists work hand-in-hand with molecular biologists integrating in silico, in vitro and in vivo approaches in advanced interdisciplinary research.
-We develop integrative systems medicine workflows along with tools and databases to identify and study interactions between RNAs and other molecules, functional mechanisms of gene regulation, cell signalling pathways and gene regulatory networks.
+In the Computational Biomedicine Lab at James Cook University computational biologists work hand-in-hand with molecular biologists integrating in silico, in vitro and in vivo approaches in advanced interdisciplinary research.
+We develop integrative systems medicine workflows, tools, and databases to identify and study interactions between RNAs and other molecules, functional mechanisms of gene regulation, cell signalling pathways, and gene regulatory networks.

 Our goal is to achieve a deeper understanding of processes involved in disease emergence and progression, with a focus on cancer biology, and possible avenues for therapeutic interventions and optimised treatment schedules.
 Most projects involve the analysis of experimental high-throughput data (incl. (sc)RNA-seq, NanoString, DNA Methyl-Seq, ChIP-Seq, CLIP-seq, and more).
 Moreover, we use various mathematical formalisms to model the effects of environmental stimuli or pathogenic events on molecular interaction networks and signalling pathways.
 Using machine learning and computer simulation approaches, we predict disease progression and outcome as well as the effect of therapeutic agents on cellular survival and resistance mechanisms.